Lars M. Kristensen received the PhD in computer science from

 - Computer Science - Research in Software Engineering, Engineering Computing, and Sensor Networks at Western Norway University of Applied Sciences.

-- SmartOcean: Centre for Research-based Innovation supported by the Norwegian Research Council.
+- SFI SmartOcean: Centre for Research-based Innovation supported by the Norwegian Research Council.
+WP leader of the work package on software technology and big-data middleware.

 - PEDA: Performance Evaluation of Distributed Automation Architectures with Schneider Electric.